Dr Boamah is the name many call him at the Eastern Regional Hospital.

 And in our category as a Regional Hospital, we came out on top, as the over-all best Regional Hospital.

-Aside this award, the hospital has seen a lot of improvement on infrastructure and equipment.
+Aside from this award, the hospital has seen a lot of improvement on infrastructure and equipment.

 Almost all the buildings in the hospital have been renovated over the past few years with the hospital’s own resources.